 I tried the Chori-exótico (chorizo with a tropical fruit sauce) washed down with a drink called Mistela de Maracuyá (a passion fruit iced tea).
 Abe had self-explanitory Choriburrito, while Natalia tried to Choriyaki (chorizo in teriyaki sauce).
 All of us enjoyed our meals greatly.

 There are more traditional places to try chorizo on the road leading to the hot springs.
+The best of these is Choripaco, which serves simple and cheap chorizo dishes.
+There’s also a handicraft shop across the street.

-For an amazing breakfast, just a couple blocks from the plaza is Restaurante Tipico.
+For an amazing breakfast, just a couple blocks from the plaza is Restaurante Típico.
 They have one of the most delicious calentados I’ve had in Colombia.